 - The potatoes need to be parboiled enough that when shaken about in the saucepan they get really fluffy edges.
 It is these fluffy edges that are responsible for the whole crispy situation.

-- I love to use either beef dripping or lard to cook the potatoes in.
+- I sometimes use either beef dripping or lard to cook the potatoes in.
 It is sold in blocks in the supermarkets and REALLY gives the potatoes a fabulous flavour.
 Plus it is very affordable.
 Duck and Goose Fat is another option.
 Obviously this does not work if you're vegetarian so use a vegetable oil instead.

-All real Sunday Lunch meals.
+- All real Sunday Lunch meals.

 To Get Ahead